 3 Tips for Implementing Psychological Safety During the Hiring Process

-You’ve gone through the exhausting hiring process as an employer – the screening step, the team interviews, the technical rounds, and the final round.
+You’ve gone through the exhausting hiring process – the screening step, the team interviews, the technical rounds, and the final round.
 Your first pick is a phenomenal candidate who would be a fantastic addition to any team.
 Is there anything else you can do to coax them into picking your organization?
 Unfortunately, it may be too late if you wonder about this after the interview circuit.

-Feeling supported, engaging in high-performing behavior, being comfortable taking risks, and having clear expectations are pillars of strong workplace culture.
+Feeling supported, engaging in high-performing behavior, being comfortable taking risks, and having clear expectations are pillars of a strong workplace culture.
 These are also pillars of psychological safety.
 It is critical to promote psychological safety early on – as early as the hiring process.
 Here are three research-backed tips for establishing psychological safety in the hiring process.

 1. Ask powerful questions

 However, not all questions are built equally.
 Surface-level questions, such as Yes/No or “check-in” questions, will not foster psychological safety in the same way powerful questions will.
 To empower candidates, practice asking powerful questions.
 Research suggests that powerful questions can broaden understanding of a situation, spark creativity, and evoke more inquiry.
 A thoughtful inquiry may empower potential employees and foster innovation, promoting psychological safety during the hiring process.

 Failure is inevitable – which is difficult to accept, especially due to its association with poor performance.

 While striving for success is always the goal, research has shown that too much success breeds complacency.
 While it seems counter-intuitive, failure may even cultivate success.
 High-performing teams embrace failure because they see it as growth potential and choose to learn from it.